Proteusiq/DanishSentiments/README.md

 ```bash
 pip install --user pipenv
 ```
-add pipenv to your path:e.g on Windows, you would do
+add pipenv to your path: e.g on Windows, you would do
 ```
 SETX PATH "%PATH%;%APPDATA%\python\python36\scripts"
 ```